UPB-FILS-MDAD/upb-fils-mdad.github.io/docs/lab/04/index.md

 Create an app with a MainActivity that does the following:

 1. Usea a **sharedPreferences** to save a boolean which indicates which theme should be loaded when the app starts (Light or Dark).
-Use toggle button to swich between themes.
+Use a toggle button to swich between themes.
-2. Create a 'student' table in a **room database** that has the following columns: `Name`, `Year`, `MeanGrade`.
+2. Create a `student` table in a **room database** that has the following columns: `Name`, `Year`, `MeanGrade`.
 Insert a few entries in the database.
-And display them in the `MainActivity`
+Display them in the `MainActivity`.
 3. Write to the internal **app-specific storage** a .txt file that contains a list with all the students sorted alphabetically.
 4. Write to the **shared storage** a .txt file that contains a list with all the students sorted by MeanGrade.